 WildEast was inspired by other rewilding experiments that came before it, such as the UK’s Knepp Estate, the Oostvaardersplassen reserve in the Netherlands and Spain’s Cantabrian mountains.
 Across the project area’s vast expanse, the trio plan to restore the region’s soil fertility through regenerative farming, and reintroduce species such as lynx, bison, pelicans and beavers.
 To the naked eye, the need for such restoration might not be obvious.
 But according to Somerleyton, while East Anglia, one of Europe’s most heavily farmed regions, is “visually beautiful, much of it is ecologically inert.”

-Sign up for the Reasons to be Cheerful newsletter.East Anglia’s loss of biodiversity is emblematic of a nationwide problem.
+Our smart, bright, weekly newsletter is the uplift you’ve been looking for.East Anglia’s loss of biodiversity is emblematic of a nationwide problem.
 A landmark report published in 2019 by the British wildlife charity RSPB found that 41 percent of UK species have declined since the 1970s.
 It’s a similar picture across the globe, and last September, the UN revealed that none of the 20 global biodiversity targets agreed to by almost 200 nations in Japan in 2010 had been met.

 “Britain is becoming incredibly nature-depleted,” says Richard Bunting, a spokesperson for the nonprofit organization Rewilding Britain.
 “We’re being outpaced by a biodiversity crisis.
 Large scale nature recovery and rewilding projects are hugely important to try and turn this around.”